wrayfi/www/content/final/report.md

 ### Scene modeling (Real life -> .dae)

 The `.dae` files we created in blender contained objects that pathtracer couldn’t read.
-After significant trial and error, we found that pathtracer relied heavily on simple objects such as planes and spheres and offered little support for other objects.
-We attempted to use materials that were commonly found in everyday life and that had different interaction with WiFi signals.
-After experimenting with different materials, we decided on glass, mirror, and concrete.
+We found that pathtracer relied heavily on simple objects such as planes and spheres, offering little support for anything else.
+After experimenting with different materials, we decided to use glass, mirror, and concrete.
 We then imported compatible .dae files to fill the space.
-After we generated the .dae file, we manually changed variable names and imported material/ effects that were compatible with the XML parser.
+Then, we manually changed variable names and imported material/ effects that were compatible with the XML parser.

-#### Summary

-We manually edited the .dae file exported from blender to fit the XML parser from pathtracer.
-We added custom objects, materials and their effects on the scene.

 ### Parsing (.dae -> raytracer)

 We changed the collada parser in the project 3 to read in our special router and hotspot objects.

 ### Computing Wifi values

-#### Decisions

-* We had two major decisions to make to compute wifi values.
-    * How to model routers, devices, and rays
-        * Our initial approach was to create a heat map.
-For this, we landed on the approach of a birds eye view of the scene, routers as light sources, and devices weren’t necessary as you would see the wifi everywhere in the scene.
-One major drawback to this approach was the increase in complexity of figuring out ray interference and the fact that our image was limited to wifi rays that managed to intersect with our floating birds eye camera.
-        * We opted for a more realistic, and doable approach of computing wifi signal at the location of devices in your scene.
-            * Unfortunately, no meaningful picture is generated.
-            * But, we could compute interference by aggregating all the rays that intersect with our devices.
-            * This also captured every router ray that intersected with a hotspot.
-    * What should go into calculating wifi signal and how to aggregate them.
-        * We initially wanted to just include brightness.
-            * Every render would produce a heatmap where the brighter points in the picture correspond to better reception.
-        * We ultimately opted for brightness and phase.
-            * This allowed us to capture interference effects where waves can amplify or cancel each other out.

 #### Problems